 The goal of the study was to develop an ideal protocol in order to avoid unnecessary biopsies since they are fairly invasive and painful procedures.
 In the study at hand, 61 patients were given cernitin for one month before a prostate biopsy was administered.

 Researchers examined prostate-specific antigen levels in the serum both before and after the patients were given the cernitin extract.

-The change in serum prostate-specific antigen levels as well as the rate of change were analyzed in relation to both negative and positive biopsy results for cancer.
+The change in serum prostate-specific antigen levels, as well as the rate of their change was analyzed in relation to both negative and positive biopsy results for cancer.